 - Dovetailed, high-visibility 3-dot sight system with windage adjustable rear sight and fixed front sight.

 - Blued, alloy steel barrel.

-- Safety features include integrated trigger safety, manual safety, magazine disconnect, inert magazine for safe disassembly and a visual inspection port that allows for visual confirmation of a loaded or empty chamber.
+- Safety features include integrated trigger safety, manual safety, magazine disconnect, an inert magazine for safe disassembly and a visual inspection port that allows for visual confirmation of a loaded or empty chamber.

-- Also Includes: one 7-round magazine; soft case.
+- Also Includes one 7-round magazine; soft case.

 The LC9s comes with only one operational 7-round magazine with flat and finger extension floorplates, along with a nice soft zippered carrying case, an orange inert magazine for dry fire practice, a lock, chamber flag, fired casing, and manual.

 Before heading to the range to field test the new LC9s that I bought for about $350., I disassembled it and thoroughly cleaned it.
 It was more difficult to take down that I thought.
 I should have known given my time-consuming disassembly experiences with my Ruger Mark III; a fine gun, but it takes time to disassemble it.
 With the LC9s, you must first move the take-down lever/gate down to reveal the take-down pin.
 Ruger emphasizes safety in all of their guns.
 Then you insert a small screwdriver or paperclip from the right side of the frame to push the pin out, as you move the slide about 1/8″ rearward.
 After several lockups and attempts, I was able to do it.
 My learning curve will certainly improve after a few more times.
 The take-down pin is integral to disassembly, so do not lose it if you buy the gun.
 The all steel and very strong dual-spring guide rod assembly is very nice and, as I discovered, really helps the cycling and accuracy.
 I learned that it does not matter the direction you place the 2 recoil springs onto the guide rod, since either direction works.